quicwg/multipath/draft-ietf-quic-multipath.md

 {{Section 5.1.2 of QUIC-TRANSPORT}} indicates that an endpoint can change the connection ID it uses to another available one at any time during the connection.
-For the extension specified in this draft, only connection IDs associated to the same Path ID MUST be used on the same path.
+For the extension specified in this draft, endpoints MUST only rotate to another connection IDs associated to the same Path ID.
 Use of a connection ID associated with a another Path ID will be considered as an attempt to open new path instead.

 Over a given path, both endpoints use connection IDs associated to a given Path